-Federal mortgage servicing laws also require the servicer to work with borrowers who’re having trouble making monthly payments in a “loss mitigation” process.
+Federal laws also require the servicer to work with borrowers who’re having trouble making monthly payments in a “loss mitigation” process.
 “Loss mitigation” is what the mortgage servicing industry calls the process of working with the borrower to avoid a foreclosure.
-(To learn more about federal mortgage servicing laws, see Federal Laws That Protect Homeowners During Foreclosure.)

 Foreclosures in Kansas are judicial, which means the foreclosing party (the “bank”) initiates a lawsuit in court to start the process.
 Here’s what to generally expect if you default on your mortgage payments in Kansas:

 The bank officially starts the foreclosure by filing a complaint in court.
-If you’re personally served the complaint, you get 21 days to respond; but if the bank publishes notice in a newspaper to serve you, you generally have 41 days to respond.
+If you’re personally served the complaint, you get 21 days to respond by filing an answer; but if the bank publishes notice in a newspaper to serve you, you generally get 41 days to respond.
 (Kan.
 Stat.
 Ann. § 60-212).

 Although Kansas law doesn’t give the homeowner the right to reinstate, many mortgages have a provision allowing for it.
 If you want to reinstate your loan, check your loan documents to find out if you get this right and the deadline for doing so.